 Follow the Cedar Brook Trail for the next 4.8 miles.
 After leaving the Hancock Loop Trail Junction, you’ll soon cross the Pemigewasset Wilderness Boundary, before climbing a wet and muddy section of trail to height-of-land, the highpoint between two watersheds.
 As you descend towards the East Branch Pemigewasset River, you’ll begin to catch glimpses of Cedar Brook a wild mountain stream on your left.
 This stream runs along the east side of the Hitchcocks, a group of five trail-less 3000-footers that are a popular bushwhacking destination.

 The Cedar Brook streambed has been ravaged by floods and landslides in recent years, which is a recurring theme on this hike.
-Hancock Notch, farther along on the route, is also the site of devastation.
+Hancock Notch, farther along the route, is also the site of devastation.
 The Cedar Brook trail passes through several clearings with old logging camps that contain rusting historic artifacts, evidence of the region’s industrial past.
 Please do not disturb or remove these so future visitors can admire them.
 They’re also protected by federal law, which is strictly enforced in the White Mountains.
 If you’re interested in learning more about how the loggers lived in these remote logging camps, I suggest reading Tall Trees, Tough Men, which recounts the history of logging and log driving in New England (now on Kindle, too).

 When the trail reaches the falls, you need to leap over a narrow stream of water onto the ledges at the tops of the falls.
 It’s not a huge jump, but this isn’t a stretch of water you want to ford because it’s very close to the top of the waterfall.
 This can be a dangerous crossing in high water and there may be a safer point to cross upstream by bushwhacking up the stream bank.
-Water flows in summer are normally safe unless there’s been a heavy rain (over 2″) in the previous one or two days.
+Water flows in summer are normally safe unless there’s been heavy rain (over 2″) in the previous one or two days.
 It’s always best to postpone backcountry backpacking trips in the Whites for a few days after major storms to let water levels drop if your route involves major stream and river crossings (or pick an alternate route.)

 Once across, it’s worth taking a break and enjoying the view from the top of this 80′ waterfall where you can see the Bonds on the horizon.
-Camping in not permitted in the vicinity of Thoreau Falls, which is a protected area that receives a large amount of day use.
+Camping is not permitted in the vicinity of Thoreau Falls, which is a protected area that receives a large amount of day use.

 Continue north along the Thoreau Falls Trail for a short distance until you reach a trail junction, turning right on the Ethan Pond Trail.
 Follow it briefly for 0.5 miles, turning right onto the Shoal Pond Trail, which you’ll follow for 4.0 miles to Stillwater Junction.
 The Shoal Pond Trail soon passes Shoal Pond, which is stocked with trout.
 A fisherman’s favorite, it’s not unusual to see people fishing the waters from inflatable rafts.
 Mt Carrigain, your next big destination can be seen in the distance.

 The top of the Shoal Pond Trail is usually quite muddy and vegetation choked, but soon opens up and follows a pleasant old logging road back into the Pemigewasset Wilderness.
-This trail has received a lot of attention by volunteer and professional trail maintainers in recent years and is quite easy to follow.
+This trail has received a lot of attention from volunteer and professional trail maintainers in recent years and is quite easy to follow.

 The Shoal Pond Trail ends at Stillwater Junction, which usually requires a shallow stream ford to the other bank.
 Turn left onto the Carrigain Notch Trail and follow it for 0.8 miles.
 The upper part of this trail follows Carrigain Branch, a lovely high-gradient mountain stream fed by Carrigain Pond, a remote and inaccessible pond on Mt Carrigain’s southwest shoulder.